vidyagames998/vidyagames998.github.io/eldenring/index.md

 If you are truly stuck you can ask for help and summon a random multiplayer cooperator on the internet at the statue and you might get lucky and have someone kill him for you.

-The tree sentinel drops a Golden Halberd our weapon of choice for the playthrough.
+The tree sentinel drops a Golden Halberd our weapon of choice for most the playthrough.
 It upgrades with Somber Smithing Stones which are way easier to come by and make early game upgrades.
 The halberd also has a golden vow L2 temporary enchantment to buff attack damage and damage negation.
 Getting a +3 Somber requires exploring north of Limgrave unless you want to rely on a very rare random drop in the selia cave you got teleported to.
 We can easily upgrade to somber 5 without too much difficulty.
 Getting somber +6 requires either killing a tough boss in Caelid, killing a tough boss at the North most part of the map, taking a long and scary excursion to Volcano Manor via Raya Lucaria or just picking up both halves of dectus medallion and climbing the long ladder near the top left of the map to a chair overlooking the map.
 Getting the +7 requires either fighting Godskin noble in Volcano Manor (very hard), getting past the next tree sentinel (easy), or fighting a dual boss fight in a cave underneath the tree sentinel (very hard) in addition to killing Queen Rannala(easy) or Radahn(hard).
 Once you get a +7 you can easily upgrade to +10 by going to Mohgwyn Palace early.

+If you want there are other Halberds you can get relatively early on as well like the Dragon Halberd and the Nightrider Glaive both of which require a boss and are a little harder to beat.
+The Dragon Halberd is an award for defeating Dragonkin Soldier in the underground world Nokstella and is a relatively hard early game boss, but has weak feet if you run underneath and get behind him.
+It upgrades with Somber and has frost damage as well, this is a decent substitute for the Golden Halberd and can be used the whole game.
+The nightrider glaive is the reward for killing the knights calvary by Raya Lucaria and upgrades with normal smithing stones and can be buffed with the cragblade ash of war for straight physical damage.
+For ease of play I recommend going with the Golden Halberd as it is cheap to level and then switching to the nightriders glaive once it is easy to get money for the late game bosses that have holy damage resistance.

 ## Leveling up